Presale Condos in Victoria, BC

 The City of Victoria is located on the southern tip of Vancouver Island.
 Victoria, with its natural beauty, and modern cityscape enjoys the best climate in Canada.
 Read more…

-Named after Queen Victoria of the United Kingdom.
-Victoria is one of the oldest cities in the Pacific Northwest beginning in 1843.
+The city was named after Queen Victoria and is one of the oldest cities in the Pacific coast and was founded in 1843.
 It has retained a large number of its historic buildings.
 The two most famous landmarks, Parliament Buildings (finished in 1897 and home of the Legislative Assembly of British Columbia) and the Empress hotel (opened in 1908).

 The City of Victoria Amenities